June 5 Friends & Family Campfire-POSTPONED

-In addition, it has been determined that Canada West will not be supporting delegations of youth attending “Graceland Spectacular” (“SPEC”) this summer.
-As of this date we have not received any announcement about whether SPEC 2021 will happen or not.
+In addition, it has been determined that Canada West will not be supporting delegations of youth attending “Graceland Spectacular” this summer, since SPEC 2021 has been cancelled.

 A number of factors were considered by the Mission Centre staff to arrive at this difficult decision: